-Michelle highlighted to me the importance of creating moments to connect Method’s people with the why behind this change.
+When I met Michelle back in 2017, she highlighted to me the importance of creating moments to connect Method’s people with the why behind this change.
 As she said, “I could have said ‘Don’t worry, in 10 years, our profit margin will be 10x bigger than it currently is’ but that would have done nothing.”
 Instead, Michelle created defining moments for her people along the change journey.

-For example, before building the plant, Michelle flew members of the Pullman community to meet with the team in San Francisco.
-A retired police officer shared his experiences of how unemployment and alcohol-abuse affected the community.
-In doing so, Michelle was able to connect her team with the community and highlight how their investment would have a positive impact on real people.
+For example, before building the plant, Michelle flew members of the Pullman community, such as a retired police officer, to meet with the team in San Francisco and share their experiences.
+This highlighted to the team the positive impact they could have on real people.

-A few months after building the plant, as the HQ team arrived back at the office after the holiday season, Michelle surprised them with a volunteer day.
+A few months after building the plant, Michelle surprised the team with a volunteer day.
 As they arrived at the office, there were busses lined up, ready to take everyone out for a day working in their local community.
 As Michelle highlighted, “People weren’t there because they wanted to make money or sell soap, they were there because they wanted to change the world.”

-Next time you need to get a group of people on board with a change, why not seek inspiration from Thunberg or Method – think about how you can create a defining moment; a meaningful and memorable experience that will connect people with the desire to change.
-Facts are important for uncovering the truth, but emotions drive real change in behaviour.
+Next time you need to get a group of people on board with a change, think about how you can create a Defining Moment; a meaningful and memorable experience that will connect people with the desire to change.
+Facts are important for uncovering the truth, but emotions are the real drivers of change.